 After enrollment, if you are new to the petroleum industry you will most likely begin your certification journey looking for level 1 certification.
 There are three requirements to gain level 1 certification.

-1. You must pass the level 1 certification test.
+1. You must pass the certification test.

 2. You must have at least 6 months experience.